 No matter what you’re skill level, there’s something here for everyone, starting with the basics of equipment and exposure right through to more advanced photography techniques, post-processing, and printing.

 Updated for 2016, this popular book explains the fundamentals of exposure as it relates to light, aperture and shutter speed, in order to help you taking successful photographs in almost any situation.

 Author Bryan Peterson, founder of www.ppsop.com, demonstrates how to get sharpness and contrast in images, freeze action, take meter readings and more, as well as explaining everything you need to know about filters, flash and light.

 Peterson has a clear enthusiasm for his subject, and whether you're an experienced beginner or an intermediate photographer looking for a refresher, you'll get a deeper understanding of exposure from this guide that can't help but improve the quality of your images.

 Many of the most basic photography terms can be off-putting to the beginner, and even experienced photographers don't always understand them properly.
-So this book explains the fundamentals in a quick, easy and very accessible manner, allowing you to have more control over quality of your images.
+So this book explains the fundamentals in a quick, easy, and very accessible manner, allowing you to have more control over the quality of your images.

-By the end you'll fully understand exposure and its components, aperture, shutter speed, and ISO – also known as the Exposure Triangle – and how they work together.
-Every photographic term is clearly defined and thoroughly explained, as well as being highlighted by using bold caps, so that you can easily find them again to refresh your memory.
+By the end, you'll fully understand exposure and its components, aperture, shutter speed, and ISO – also known as the Exposure Triangle – and how they work together.
+Every photographic term is clearly defined and thoroughly explained, as well as is highlighted by using bold caps, so that you can easily find them again to refresh your memory.